pyControl/docs/docs/user-guide/pycontrol-data.md

 D 10163 2
 ```

-Lines begining `I` contain infomation about the session and experiment.
+Lines begining `I` contain infomation about the session including subject, task and experiment names, start date and time.

-The single line begining `S` is a Python dictionary containing the state names and corresponding IDs.
+The single line begining `S` is a JSON object (also a Python dict)  containing the state names and corresponding IDs.

-The single line begining `E` is a Python dictionary containing the event names and corresponding IDs.
+The single line begining `E` is a JSON object (also a Python dict) containing the event names and corresponding IDs.

 Lines begining `D` are data lines with format `D timestamp ID` where *timestamp* is the time in milliseconds since the start of the framework run and *ID* is a state ID (indicating a state transition) or an event ID (indicating an event occured).